nsrozak/R_LoanDefaultBayesianAnalysis/README.md

 *Logistic Regression*

 - Use cross validation to tune the Bayesian parameters, like prior standard deviaiton, for both models.
+- Use unique standard deviations for each coefficient.
 - Apply an imbalanced classification method to the data so the models can learn underlying trends of the default class.